CMUEberlyCenter/eberly-docuscope-ca/README.md

 6. explore single texts
 7. practice advanced plotting

+# Administration and Support

+This project and repository fork is supported and maintained by the Eberly Center at Carnegie Mellon University.
+For help with this fork, project or service please contact eberly-assist@andrew.cmu.edu.

 # Installation and Running

 We provide a number of convenience shell scripts that allow you to rapidly deploy and manage this project on a server.
 These shells are standardized across the Eberly Center at CMU and you will find the same basic set in every project.